 THE NEW YORK TIMES

 roles: casting, scripting, archival research

-NYT newsletter I wrote about the video
+Newsletter I wrote about the video

 THE NEW YORK TIMES

-roles: interviewing, editing, archival research
+roles: field producing, interviewing, editing, archival research

 “The U.S. bombings that ended World War II didn’t mark the close of atomic warfare.
 They were just the beginning.
 From 1945 to 2017, nuclear nations carried out more than 2,000 explosive tests in the atmosphere, underground and underwater, mostly in remote places,” W.J.
 Hennigan wrote in a NYT Opinion interactive.
-“Some of the atmospheric tests were magnitudes more powerful than the bombs dropped on Japan, sickening and displacing thousands.”

-Video interactive
+Video interactive published on NYTIMES.COM

+THE NEW YORK TIMES